 His awards encompass all of Australia’s major Eisteddfods and competitions having won the prestigious Herald Sun Aria, the Opera and Arts Support Group Scholarship and the inaugural Joan Sutherland and Richard Bonynge Bel Canto Award.
 Other prizes include the Royal Schools Music Competition, McDonald’s Operatic Aria, Opera Foundation Australia’s AUDI German Award, More Than Opera German/Australian Opera Grant, Australian National Eisteddfod, Fremantle Eisteddfod and the Alcoa Australia Singing Competition.

 In 2011, John was invited to join the Opera Australia Young Artists Program.
-Since that time, he has sung the following roles for the national company: Count Almaviva in The Barber of Seville, Camille in The Merry Widow, Italian Singer in Capriccio, Ballad Singer in Of Mice and Men by Carlisle Floyd, Tamino in The Magic Flute, Snout in A Midsummer Night’s Dream and Fourth Jew in Salome.
-He also covered Nadir in The Pearl Fishers, Arturo in Lucia di Lammermoor and Don Ottavio in Don Giovanni.
-Other performances included Ernesto in Don Pasquale in Tokyo and Grimoaldo in Rodelinda in Sydney conducted by Richard Bonynge.
+Whilst in the program, John’s roles included Count Almaviva in The Barber of Seville, Camille in The Merry Widow, Italian Singer in Capriccio, Ballad Singer in Of Mice and Men by Carlisle Floyd, Tamino in The Magic Flute, Snout in A Midsummer Night’s Dream and Fourth Jew in Salome.
+He will also cover Nadir in The Pearl Fishers, Arturo in Lucia di Lammermoor and Don Ottavio in Don Giovanni.
+The following year, John sang Ernesto in Don Pasquale in Tokyo and Grimoaldo in Rodelinda in Sydney conducted by Richard Bonynge.
 In 2013, he sang Fenton in Falstaff and Mayor Upfold in Albert Herring for Opera Australia.

 John’s other operatic repertoire includes Ismaele in Nabucco, Die Knusperhexe in Hänsel und Gretel, the title role in Mavra by Stravinsky, Arbace in Idomeneo, Rinuccio in Gianni Schicchi, Guillot Morfontaine in Manon and Brighella in Ariadne auf Naxos.
 In 2007, John created the role of Papa in the world premiere of Rosetta by Australian composer Frank Wood.

-John Longmuir’s 2014 season for Opera Australia includes Tamino in The Magic Flute, Narciso in Il turco in Italia, Don Ottavio in Don Giovanni and Ernesto in Don Pasquale; for West Australian Opera – Almaviva in Il barbiere di Siviglia.
+John Longmuir’s most recent engagements for Opera Australia have included Tamino in The Magic Flute, Narciso in Il turco in Italia, Don Ottavio in Don Giovanni and Ernesto in Don Pasquale; for West Australian Opera – Almaviva in Il barbiere di Siviglia.
 He returns to both companies in 2016 – Tamino and Pong (Turandot) in Sydney and Nadir (The Pearl Fishers) in Perth.